GoogleCloudPlatform/cloud-hackathons/faq/template-coach-guide.md

 Before the hack, it is the Coach's responsibility create and make available needed resources including:
 - Files for students
 - Lecture presentation
-- Terraform scripts for setup
+- Terraform scripts for setup (if running in the customer's own environment)

 Follow [these instructions](https://ghacks.dev/faq/howto-host-hack.html#making-resources-available) to create the zip files needed and upload them to your gHack's Google Space's Files area.

 Always refer students to the [gHacks website](https://ghacks.dev) for the student guide: [https://ghacks.dev](https://ghacks.dev)

-**NOTE:** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
+> **Note** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
 The student guide intentionally does **NOT** have any links to the Coach's guide or the GitHub repo.

 ### Additional Coach Prerequisites (Optional)